 Grilled Pizza Margherita

 The classic pizza Margherita may be my all time fave, and I am not alone.
 It is so simply elegant, just dough, tomato sauce, cheese, and fresh green basil.
 Legend has it that it was first made by a local baker named Esposito in 1889 to commemorate the visit of Italy's Queen Margherita to Naples.
 He decorated it with the red, green, and white colors of the Italian flag.
 This one depends heavily on fresh basil and it just cannot be made properly with dried basil, so don't try.
-Note: The pizza in the picture above was made at a restaurant.
-I keep forgetting to take pix of mine befoer I eat it.
-Before you start, I recommend you read my article The Zen of Grilled Pizza (Pizza alla Griglia).
+Before you start, I recommend you read my article The Science of Grilled Pizza (Pizza alla Griglia).

 Preparation time.
 30 minutes (not counting the time to make the dough)